Arngren/bayesian-ab-test/README.md

     source ~/venvs/recsys/bin/activate
     pip install -r requirements.txt

+### Install external utilities
+For creating simualtion videos, the FFMPEG library is required.
+It can be installed via its [website](https://www.ffmpeg.org).

 ### Run code

 To run the code, open the `bayesian_ab_testing.ipynb`, `bayesian_bandit_AA_testing.ipynb`, or `bayesian_bandit_AB_testing.ipynb` file in a Jupyter notebook environment and execute the cells.
 Make sure to have the `campaign.py`, `bayesian_test.py`, and `bayesian_bandit_test.py` files in the same directory.